Automating the INCOSE Guide for Writing Requirements

 In assembling a large requirements document for a complex project – especially when multiple authors are involved – there is a distinct possibility of introducing requirements which are similar.
 These similar requirements may be redundant or may even contradict one another.
 Such occurrences can lead to confusion, redundancies, incompatibilities, delays and added cost in both the implementation and verification phases of the project.

 Finding exact duplicates is relatively straightforward using string matching.
 Unfortunately, finding similar requirements with slightly different wording is much more difficult.

-QVscribe’s Requirement Similarity Analyzer (Figure 22) gauges the similarity between all requirements confirmed for analysis.
-Users may adjust the degree of similarity (“matching strength”) required for display using a slider (indicated by the arrow in Fig. 22), which allows them to find and filter requirements with similar wording.
+QVscribe’s Requirement Similarity Analyzer gauges the similarity between all requirements confirmed for analysis.
+Users may adjust the degree of similarity (“matching strength”) required for display using a slider, which allows them to find and filter requirements with similar wording.

-To help users compare similar requirements, QVscribe adds a Similarity Pane at the bottom of the screen when a matched requirement is selected in the analysis window, as shown in Figure 22.
+To help users compare similar requirements, QVscribe adds a Similarity Pane at the bottom of the screen when a matched requirement is selected in the analysis window.
 QVscribe displays the two requirements side by side, highlighting similarities in red and differences in blue.

 The INCOSE Guide for Writing Requirements recommends against using universal quantifiers like ‘all’, ‘any’ and ‘both’, because “it is hard to distinguish whether the action happens to the whole set or to each element of the set.”
 The word ‘all’ can prove especially problematic in verification and can often be simply removed.

 QVscribe checks for universal qualifiers in its Universal Qualifiers Test, which was described earlier under Rule R28 (Avoid using absolutes).